design4pro/actions-github-push-subdirectories/README.md

 The `GITHUB_TOKEN` will automatically be defined, the `GH_TOKEN` needs to be set in the `Secrets` section of your repository options.
 You can retrieve the `GH_TOKEN` [here](https://github.com/settings/tokens) (set the `repo` permission).

-The action accepts three arguments - the first two are mandatory, the third (new repo name) and four (GitHub email) are optional.
+The action accepts three arguments - the first two are mandatory, the third (key from `package.json`), four (GitHub email) and five branch name, are optional.

 1. Name of the folder that contains your examples.
-Even if you only have one example currently it also should be placed inside its own folder (e.g. `design4pro/foo-bar`) as the script will read all folders inside the examples.
+Even if you only have one example currently it also should be placed inside its own folder (e.g. `starters/foo-bar`) as the script will read all folders inside the examples.
 2. GitHub username
 3. Repository name of the respective example.
 By default the `name` key from the example's `package.json` is used, e.g. the `name` of your example is `gatsby-starter-foobar`, then the script will try to push to `github.com/USERNAME/gatsby-starter-foobar`.
+4. Branch name (optional) - `main` default
+5. GitHub email (optional)

 ### Custom starter names